 Enter the local SQL server name if you want to perform an all-in-one installation and the remote SQL server name for a distributed installation.

-The pre-configured SQL server should operate in the mixed mode [SQL Server and Windows authentication mode].
-Use the Latin1_General_CI_AS language scheme ("collation").
+The pre-configured SQL server should operate in the mixed mode [SQL Server and Windows authentication mode] and is configured with "Latin1_General_CI_AS" or "SQL_Latin1_General_CP1_CI_AS" collation.

 Database settings can be previewed in the General section of the Global System Settings in the Administration application.
 To change the database settings for the installed Matrix42 system, refer to the corresponding section of the Configuration wizard.

 Click Next to proceed.

 - Enter the Analysis Services Server and the Analysis Services DB.
 In most cases, you can apply the suggested entries.